sofiahuevo/PurrplingMod/docs/guide/getting-started.md

 - **HUD may be drawn at an incorrect position on some devices.** - If you have this problem, you can disable the HUD in configuration file.
 (Set `ShowHUD` to `false`)
 - **The game may crash on Android 5.1 and older** - Can't fix it, because it's caused by SMAPI.
 Android SMAPI has an experimental harmony patching, you can report these crashes to @MartyrPher (developer of SMAPI for Android).
 Remember Android 5.1 and older is not officialy supported by this mod.

+## Experimental features

+**NOTE:** Remember that these features are experimental and can negativelly affect gameplay and game stability and may cause bugs.
+All experimental features are disabled by default and must be explicitly enabled in [configuration](configuration.md).
+See the `Experimental` section in `config.json`.

+### Allow fight through companion (without annyoing dialogue)

+Fight togehther with your companion with monsters without showing annoying companion dialogue.
+You can enable this experimental feature in configuration by switch option `Experimental.FightThruCompanion` to `true`.
+When this feature is enabled and you want to show companion dialogue, you must do right-click on companion.

 ## Upgrading from alpha versions (from 0.9 and older)

 ### Players